Northlight Theatre tickets are available through the Box Office at the North Shore Center for the Performing Arts.

 What happens if I’m late to a show?

-For best service, please plan to arrive at the Theatre at least 15 minutes prior to the schedule start of the show.
-As part of our commitment not to disturb other audience members or performers, late arrivals may be held outside the Theatre until a suitable break in the performance, or seated in the back at the discretion of the House Manager.
-You will be able to move to your assigned seats until intermission (if applicable).
+For best service, please plan to arrive at the Theatre at least 15 minutes prior to the scheduled start of the show.
+As part of our commitment not to disturb other audience members or performers, late arrivals may be held outside the Theater until a suitable break in the performance, or seated in the back at the discretion of the House Manager.
+You will be able to move to your assigned seats at intermission (if applicable).
 Depending on the nature of the show, late seating is not guaranteed.

 What happens if I lose my tickets?